'We were all very lucky': Good Samaritans save family from Chester County floodwaters

-WEST MARLBORO TOWNSHIP, Pennsylvania (WPVI) -- On Tuesday, an incredibly risky water rescue in Chester County was caught on camera.
+WEST MARLBOROUGH TOWNSHIP, Pennsylvania (WPVI) -- On Tuesday, an incredibly risky water rescue in Chester County was caught on camera.

 Four strangers, turned good Samaritans, saved a father and four children from a sinking vehicle as the floodwaters continued to rise.

-The video out of West Marlboro Township is heart racing, and shows the true bravery of everyday heroes.
+The video out of West Marlborough Township is heart racing, and shows the true bravery of everyday heroes.

 "You can see how strong the river is and it's pulling them away," says Dan DiGregorio, of Phoenixville, one of four strangers who rushed in to save them.
 "Honestly, out of nowhere, this backhoe comes around the corner and we immediately started screaming at the guy driving it."